oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 $ pytest
 ```

-Pytest will collect all files that match the `test_*.py` or `*_test.py` pattern
+Pytest will collect all files that match the `test_*.py` or `*_test.py` pattern,
 and execute all methods and functions that match the `test_*` pattern.
 Then it
 will report the status of each test (pass, fail, or error).

 ## Testing with a database

-I consider it a best practice to use a real database when testing instead of
+I consider it a best practice to use a real database when testing, instead of
-mocks or "light" databases.
+using mocks or "light" databases.
 My goal is to test the application as close to
 production as possible, and if the test suite doesn't catch a bug related to the
 database implementation, it doesn't give me much confidence to add new features
 or refactor.